-So which are the best beaches in Angola and what do they have to offer?
+So what are the best beaches in Angola, and what do they offer?

-Beaches of the Island of Luanda or “a ilha”
+Beaches of the Island of Luanda or “ilha”

 Sangano and Cabo Ledo